 In 1238, two Tai chieftains declared independence from Khmer suzerainty and founded the state of Sukhothai in the upper Chao Phraya valley.
 Classic Thai historians regard it as the first truly independent Thai kingdom, and it is from this point onward that we speak of “Thais” rather than “Tais”.
-Although other Tai states emerged around the same time, it was the first attempt to unite the country under a Tai principality.
+Although other Tai states emerged around the same time, it was the first attempt to incorporate distant territories under a centralized administration.
 Sukhothai’s third and most prominent monarch, King Ramkhamhaeng (r.
 1280-98), offered help to anyone who would “put his own country under his protection”.
 He may have merely tried to distinguish himself from the oppressive leadership of Angkor.
 Even so, his diplomatic approach enabled him to build a kingdom of considerable size.

 Through a mixture of military conquest and allegiance from other Tai states, Ramkhamhaeng ruled over the Chao Phraya basin, the entire southern peninsula and the region to the east of present-day Thailand that used to be under the sway of the Khmer.
 Moreover, he formed strong ties with China and made Theravada Buddhism the state religion.

 Despite the short duration of the Sukhothai kingdom, it is often described as a golden age in the history of Thailand.
 It produced some of the finest and most unique forms of Thai art.
-King Ramkhamhaeng is credited with the invention of the Thai alphabet (though it remains quite similar to Old Khmer).
+King Ramkhamhaeng is credited with the invention of the Thai alphabet.
 As mentioned earlier, he also introduced a new kind of rulership – one that resembles a father looking after his children with kindness and justice.
 In case of a problem or dispute, the king’s subjects were able to “strike the bell” and seek his advice.

 Not long after the reign of King Ramkhamhaeng, the Sukhothai kingdom began to fall apart and lost power over its tributary states.
 Becoming itself a vassal of the rival state Ayutthaya in 1378, it was completely absorbed by the latter in 1438.